FROM THE BEGINNING.

 The documentary had one of the biggest viewing figures for any show this year and the following week when Aslan played the Sligo Fest expecting a crowd of 2000, 7000 people turned up and an amazing gig took place.
 With Aslan about to go back into the studio before Christmas to record new material and with a run of gigs around Ireland including 2 nights in Vicar St and a return to Belfast.
 Aslan are as popular now as they ever were.

-2017 sees the band still selling out venues both in Ireland and the UK.
-The band have had to add a second date to the IVEAGH GARDENS GIG in Dublin so they are now playing 13th July and 21st July ( SOLD OUT).
-With the release of a new ASLAN Single “NOW I KNOW” on 5th June and dates selling out everywhere for the 30th Anniversary FEEL NO SHAME TOUR!
-ASLAN ARE STILL ROCKING 35 years on.
+2017 the band still selling out venues both in Ireland and the UK.
+The band had to add a second date to the IVEAGH GARDENS GIG in Dublin and performed 13th July and 21st July ( Both SOLD OUT).
+With the release of a new ASLAN Single “NOW I KNOW” on 5th June 2018.

 The Story continues….